Art Nouveau in Brussels: Josef Hoffmann and the Stoclet Palace (1905–1911)

-Brussels has the earliest Art Nouveau houses, and also the finest example of a late Art Nouveau or Vienna Secession house, the Stoclet Palace (1905–1911), by Josef Hoffmann, in the Woluwe-Saint-Pierre municipality.
+Brussels has the earliest Art Nouveau houses, and also the finest example of a late Art Nouveau or Vienna Secession house, the Stoclet Palace (1905–1911), by the Austrian-Moravian architect Josef Hoffmann, in the Woluwe-Saint-Pierre municipality.
 The building has virtually nothing in common with the first Art Nouveau houses, except a certain audacity and willingness to break all the previous styles' rules.
 It was built for the Brussels banker and art collector Adolphe Stoclet, who met Hoffmann in Vienna, and was impressed by his work.
 The exterior of the Palace is assembled out of large marble cubes, mounting to a tower.
 The only decoration on the exterior is a small work of sculpture by Franz Metzner over a doorway, and narrow, stylised bands of sculpture accenting the cubes' horizontal and vertical edges.

 The interior is much more lavish, with a richness of varied stones and woods, but it is also incessantly geometric.
-The most famous feature is the ceramic frieze in the dining room by the Austrian symbolist painter Gustav Klimt.
+The most famous feature is the mosaic friezes in the dining room by Gustav Klimt.
 The house was declared a UNESCO World Heritage Site in 2009.